-Just-in-time production is the principle of having parts ready just as they are needed, rather than maintaining inventories across an assembly plant and in warehouses.
+Just-in-time production is having parts ready just as they are needed, rather than maintaining inventories across an assembly plant and in warehouses.
 Most writers tend to focus on the cost savings from having less capital tied up in inventory under this system, but there is another advantage: engineering changes (to increase reliability or functionality, or to cut cost) can take effect much more quickly, since stockpiles of parts do not need to be cleared out; and problems with individual parts can be detected much more quickly since they are used closer to the time they are made.

 Ohno and Shingo also read the works of American and Japanese management experts, including Ishikawa, Deming, and Juran.
 They were impressed by the statistical quality control and quality circle approaches.
 Years before Pehr Gyllenhammar was to turn Volvo around, using similar techniques, Toyota organized around team development and cellular manufacturing.
 Using people as people, rather than ornery machines, also allowed for more flexibility than Ford's more automated approach would allow.
 This was to make rapid changes easier, also helping quality and increasing responsiveness to competitors.

 More specifically, Toyota tries to cut anything but the absolute minimum of equipment, materials, parts, and people; everything else is “waste.”
 One example is trying to cut the time it takes to convert the line from one model to another, for short runs — on the same assembly line; sometimes, the company uses people rather than robots for their greater flexibility.
 That has a secondary advantage, which is that robots never make suggestions about process improvements.